Ogden Temporary Order Attorney

 What is the Process of Obtaining a Temporary Order

 Once the petition has been filed (petition for divorce, petition for paternity, petition for custody, etc.), either spouse may file a document called a “Motion for Temporary Orders.”
 This document will detail what the spouse is asking for and why.
 The spouse will typically file a declaration or affidavit along with their motion for temporary orders, which is a sworn statement that clearly states the reasons they should be granted what they’re asking for.
-The court will then have a hearing in which attorneys will argue the points of their case and the court will make a decision.
+The other side must file a response at least 14 days before the court hearing.
+At the hearing, attorneys will make arguments and the court will make a decision on what kinds of temporary orders should be put in place.